naveensilver/Docker/README.md

 3. None Driver (null)

 In this type of network, the containers will have no access to network.

+The None driver simply disable networking for a container, making it isonlate from other containers.

 4. Overlay Driver